Sustainable Urban Design - Master's Programme

 * If you have studied your entire Bachelor's programme in Sweden and all of your academic credits are in Ladok, you do not have to submit transcripts or your diploma when applying for a Master's programme.
 However, there may still be other documents you need to submit!
 See the link below.

 In addition to the documents mentioned under Step 2, you must submit a portfolio, a statement of purpose and a CV when you apply to this programme.
-Letters of recommendation are not requested.
-For instructions, please visit the Faculty of Engineering web pages.
+For detailed instructions on the portfolio, please read more here.

 Full programme/course tuition fee: SEK 450 000